ray-project/ray/doc/source/tune/tutorials/tune-trial-checkpoints.rst

 --------------------------

 If using Ray Tune's Function API, one can save and load checkpoints in the following manner.
-To create an AIR checkpoint, one can either use :meth:`~ray.air.checkpoint.Checkpoint.from_dict` (Checkpoint a dictionary) or :meth:`~ray.air.checkpoint.Checkpoint.from_directory` APIs (Checkpoint a directory).
+To create a checkpoint, one can either use :meth:`~ray.air.checkpoint.Checkpoint.from_dict` (Checkpoint a dictionary) or :meth:`~ray.air.checkpoint.Checkpoint.from_directory` APIs (Checkpoint a directory).